AgriSystems/applied-agritech-cases/CASE_A2_MODEL_OUTPUT_REVIEW/README.md

 - should not be used for operational or financial decisions

 The case demonstrates how to reason about model outputs, not how to deploy models in production.

+## License

+This repository is shared for educational and analytical use.
+No warranty is provided regarding correctness, completeness, or fitness for any specific purpose.